waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Test Plans
 *   **Mt.
 Mortar Waterfall:** After acquiring the `Waterfall` HM, I must return to Mt.
 Mortar to test if I can climb the waterfalls.
 This will confirm or deny my hypothesis that it is a completely optional area.
+- The warp carpet at (4, 7) in MahoganyTownMart leads to MahoganyTown at (11, 8).